Let’s Talk About Pulmonary Function Tests

 This is another common test—and more precise than spirometry.
 This test measures the total volume of air in your lungs, including the amount that remains after you completely exhale.

 Your doctor attaches nose clips.
 You then sit in a see-through plastic box.
-You’ll be instructed to breathe in and out through your mouth through a mouthpiece.
+You’ll be instructed to breathe in and out through a mouthpiece.
 The test takes about 5 minutes.

 3. Gas diffusion study